jgm/pandoc/test/command/biblatex-nietzsche-historie.md

 ---
 nocite: "[@*]"
 references:
-- annote: "A single essay from the critical edition of Nietzsche's works.
+- annote: A single essay from the critical edition of Nietzsche's works.
     This inbook entry explicitly refers to an essay found in the first volume.
 Note the title, booktitle, and maintitle fields.
 Also note the sorttitle and sortyear fields.
-We want this entry to be listed after the entry referring to the entire first volume"
+We want this entry to be listed after the entry referring to the entire first volume
   author:
   - family: Nietzsche
     given: Friedrich